deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 - All methods are non-blocking, which allows for a very smooth user experience without UI freezes.
 - JSONRPC over stdio makes it easy to use from all kinds of programming languages without any complicated linking steps. (like NAPI or the JNI we need to use in the android app[^jni])

-So all in all JSON-RPC is a huge step forward in simplifying delta chat development.
+So all in all JSON-RPC is a huge step forward in simplifying Delta Chat development.

 [^jni]: https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c